Search

 It can be useful to keep a checklist of where you’ve looked.
 This is because nothing wastes time and stacks on frustration faster than looking in the same place two or more times.

 When looking for the missing object, aim to be thorough.
-If you’re looking into boxes in storage, for example, make sure to pick them up and look under them so that shadows don’t obscure the object.
+If you’re looking into boxes in storage, for example, make sure to pick the boxes up and look under them so that shadows don’t obscure the object.

 This happened to me during a recent move when I was looking for a screwdriver I’d set down.
-I couldn’t see it in the garage until I picked up a box that had hidden it in shadow.
+I couldn’t see it in the garage until I picked up a box that had hidden the screwdriver in shadow.

 Step Five: Take A Break

-Any time the object you’re looking for isn’t desperately needed, taking breaks is important.
+Any time the object you’re looking for isn’t desperately needed, taking breaks during your search is important.
 Focusing on something else after 10-15 minutes of searching can help the mind remember details that otherwise would not float to the surface.

 Step Six: Celebrate & Commit